 Such a definition actually presents ALL modern businesses as online businesses – which is inaccurate.
 After all, contemporary business transactions do generally include sharing information across the internet – including those by entities operating offline.

 It is true that more and more offline businesses are having an online presence.
-It is also true that many prominent international companies based offline have online components in their operation.
+It is also true that many prominent companies based offline have online components in their operations.
 But that does not make them online businesses.
 Meaning, it is possible to carry out some aspect of business online without being an online business.

 Having said that, let me offer what I believe is a more realistic definition of online business.